 Meaning of Huayna Picchu in Quechua

 In Quechua, the Inca language, Huayna Picchu means "young mountain."
-This name was given to the mountain because it was the site of an important Inca Temple, and the Inca believed that the spirits of their ancestors resided there.
+The mountain was named this because it was the site of an important Inca Temple, and the Inca believed that the spirits of their ancestors resided there.

-There is some debate over the exact meaning of the name, as some scholars believe it may also be a reference to the Inca emperor Huayna Capac.
+There is some debate over the exact meaning of the name, as some experts believe it may also refer to the Inca emperor Huayna Capac.
 However, the most popular interpretation is that it simply refers to Huayna Picchu being a young mountain compared to the other peaks in the area.
 Whatever its true meaning, Huayna Picchu is undoubtedly an impressive sight, and it is one of Peru's most popular tourist destinations.

-300 people hike to Huayna Picchu Mountain daily, and the entrance tickets sell out fast.
+Every day, 300 people hike to Huayna Picchu Mountain, and tickets sell out quickly.
 For this reason, you need to book the tickets far in advance.
+Each ticket costs 200 soles or US$ 55.00.

-The Huayna Picchu Tickets will allow you to access Machu Picchu only through Circuit 4.
-Please note that Circuit 4 is through the Lower part of Machu Picchu; if you want to explore the upper part, the viewpoints of Machu Picchu, you need to buy another entrance with Circuit 1 or 2.
+Your Huayna Picchu ticket allows you to access Machu Picchu only through Circuit 3, which covers the lower part of the site.
+If you want to explore the upper part and take in the classic views of Machu Picchu from the viewpoints, you’ll need to purchase additional tickets for Circuit 1 or 2.

-There are 4 shifts available to hike Huayna Picchu every day:
+There are 2 shifts available to hike Huayna Picchu:

 First Shift

-Allows you to enter Machu Picchu citadel after 6:00 am and Huayna Picchu from 7:00 am to 8:00 am.
-You must stay in a hotel in Aguas Calientes town the night before and take the early buses to Machu Picchu to arrive for this shift.
-Every day, there are 75 permits available for this shift.
+This shift allows you access to Machu Picchu citadel after 6:00 am and Huayna Picchu from 7:00 am to 8:00 am.
+It’s the earliest time, so to ensure you’re there on time, you must stay overnight in Aguas Calientes town and take one of the early buses up to Machu Picchu.

 This shift is recommended for: